oar-team/batsim/README.md

 event-based scheduling algorithm can be plugged to it.
 Thus, it permits to compare decision algorithms coming from production and academics worlds.

+And here is an overview of a Batsim simulation.

+![Batsim archi layer]

 Here is an overview of how Batsim works compared to real executions.

 ![Batsim vs. real]